 But it’s important to note that intralogistics solutions go beyond just using tools and material handling technologies to guide fulfillment center operators through specific tasks like receiving, picking, and shipping.
 They even go beyond the mechanization of processes such as storage and retrieval, packaging, and sorting.

-True intralogistics solutions utilize sophisticated database and warehouse software systems to ensure constant analysis of an operation, that is used to then regulate system performance in order to achieve the efficiencies of real automation.
+True intralogistics solutions utilize sophisticated database and warehouse execution software to ensure constant analysis of an operation, that is used to then regulate system performance in order to achieve the efficiencies of real automation.

 So how does this relate to our business and our customers?